wasmvision/wasmvision-site/content/docs/concepts/architecture.md

 ## Platform

-The wasmVision platform capabilities provide essential services for processing modules such as logging and access to configuration information.
+The wasmVision platform capabilities provide essential services for processing modules such as logging and access to persistent data.
 See [Platform](/docs/concepts/platform) for more information.

 ## MCP Server